-The active involvement of parents, family and community in a Community of Learning will support and boost Pasifika children’s progress and achievement.
+The active involvement of parents, family and community in a Community of Learning will support and boost Pacific children’s progress and achievement.

 Parents and families can make a significant difference to their children’s achievement.
-A partnership between Pasifika and a Community of Learning will incorporate the strength and influence of parents, families and communities and support educational success for Pasifika learners.
+A partnership between Pacific people and a Community of Learning will incorporate the strength and influence of parents, families and communities and support educational success for Pacific learners.

 Last reviewed: Has this been useful?
 Give us your feedback